History of Chinese Buddhism: Eminent monks

-During the Ming dynasty, Hanshan Deqing was one of the great reformers of Chinese Buddhism.
-Like many of his contemporaries, he advocated the dual practice of the Chan and Pure Land methods, and advocated the use of the nianfo ("Mindfulness of the Buddha") technique to purify the mind for the attainment of self-realization.
-He also directed practitioners in the use of mantras as well as scripture reading.
-He was also renowned as a lecturer and commentator and admired for his strict adherence to the precepts.
-According to Jiang Wu, for Chan masters in this period such as Hanshan Deqing, training through self-cultivation was encouraged, and clichéd or formulaic instructions were despised.
+These figures were known to advocate a holistic view of Chinese Buddhism, promoting Buddhist reform, doctrinal study, and the practice of both Chan and Pure Land Buddhism.
+According to Jiang Wu, for Chan masters in this period, training through study and self-cultivation was encouraged, and clichéd or formulaic instructions were despised.
 Eminent monks who practiced meditation and asceticism without proper Dharma transmission were acclaimed for having acquiring "wisdom without a teacher".

-Another eminent monastic in this era was the monk Youxi Chuandeng (1554–1628), who spearheaded the revival of the Tiantai teachings and lineage.
+The Ming also saw the revival of Buddhist schools which had declined in the previous era, like Huayan and Tiantai.
+One eminent revivalist monastic in this era was the monk Youxi Chuandeng (1554–1628), who spearheaded the revival of the Tiantai teachings and lineage.
 While revitalizing Tiantai, he made an effort to harmonize rather than criticize other Buddhist schools.
 For instance, he incorporated the important intellectual themes of the late Ming, especially those found in the Śūraṃgama Sūtra, with traditional Tiantai thought; by drawing upon the notions of pure mind and the seven elements found in the Śūraṃgama Sūtra, he reinterpreted nature-inclusion and the Dharma-gate of inherent evil emphasizing inherent evil as pure rather than defiled.

+When it comes to Huayan Buddhism, its study was promoted by figures like Yunqi Zhuhong and Xuelang Hong'en (1545-1608), who became the most famous teacher in Jiangnan and lead revival of Huayan studies during this time.

+The Linji school of Chan Buddhism also saw revival in the Ming, with Miyun Yuanwu (密雲圓悟) being the most influential figure here.
+Miyun led a revival of Linji Chan during this time, which included a "revival of beating and shouting practices".
+His school was extremely influential and widespread, spreading even to Japan and Vietnam.
+Miyun himself led numerous communities of thousands of monks and confirmed twelve dharma heirs.
+With the downfall of the Ming, several Chinese Chan masters fled to Japan, founding the Ōbaku school.
+Miyun came to be seen posthumously as the first patriarch of the Ōbaku school since his student Yinyuan Longqi (Japanese: Ingen Ryūki, 1592–1673) was the founder of Ōbaku.